 Weather forecasters can now forego the folkloric guesswork and instead rely on a variety of ground and space-based instruments to make predictions.
 But accurate forecasts require a steady stream of satellite data, and modern meteorologists must combine traditional forecasting methods with the latest remote sensing techniques.

-To help forecasters better incorporate satellite data into their decision-making process, NASA partnered with the National Weather Service (NWS) to form the Short-term Prediction Research and Transition Center (SPoRT), based at the Global Hydrology and Climate Center in Huntsville, Ala.
+To help forecasters better incorporate satellite data into their decision-making process, NASA partnered with the National Weather Service (NWS) to form the Short-term Prediction Research and Transition Center (SPoRT), based at the Global Hydrology and Climate Center in Huntsville, Alabama.
 SPoRT provides a central location where NASA and scientists can interact with weather service meteorologists and supply them with data products specifically suited to their needs.SPoRT atmospheric scientist Gary Jedlovec and his colleagues rely on feedback from forecasters to create specialized data products.
 "We asked them, 'what are your forecast issues and problems?'
 We didn't just send data to them to see what they thought," said Jedlovec.
 "We wanted to match up a product or a data set with a particular problem."

 What forecasters wanted was data in near-real time, meaning they need access to the data very soon after it is received from the satellite.
 "If it takes six hours for forecasters to receive the data, particularly in the case of clouds or thunderstorms that change on a short time scale, the information is not going to be of much value to them," said Jedlovec.
 Forecasters also requested higher-resolution imagery that would help them estimate cloud cover and height, fog, sea and land surface temperatures, and precipitation.